ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/datastreaming/ADRs/001_histograms.md

 ## Consequences

 - Data volumes on HRPD-x will be higher running in event mode compared to histogram mode.
-This includes both data in-flight during networking and kafka processing, as well as final Nexus file sizes.
+This includes both data in-flight during networking and Kafka processing, as well as final Nexus file sizes.
 - Only considering events will simplify components of the HRPD-x data streaming implementation.